-Swelling in the ligament that runs from the heel to the sole of your foot leads to a stabbing pain in the heel, and anyone who has felt it knows just how much Plantar Fasciitis can affect your ability to move.
+Swelling in the Plantar Fascia that runs from the heel to the sole of your foot leads to a stabbing pain in the heel, and anyone who has felt it knows just how much Plantar Fasciitis can affect your ability to move.

 Tennis players are particularly at risk because of the biomechanical impacts that the game can have on your feet.
 Lack of stretching, poor stretching and an uneven court can all be aggravating factors in developing Plantar Fasciitis.

 How you deal with (or avoid a recurrence) of the condition will always depend on the advice of your doctor, but a key factor will always be this: the shoes that you’re wearing when you play.

 Treatment may well include physiotherapy, splints or insoles, but it will also be essential that your shoes provide appropriate arch and heel support.
 This is particularly true if you intend to stress the heel further by performing a high impact activity like tennis.